denali.jpg

 Why Trust Mountain Professionals?

-This site is maintained by Professional Mountain Guide Ryan Waters, Owner of Mountain Professionals, the world’s premier guide service for climbing the Seven Summits and Skiing to the Poles.
-Taking into account Ryan’s fifteen years of guiding clients on Seven Summits mountains, and drawing on the expert staff of Mountain Professionals, the advice on the site can be trusted as a definitive recommendation resource from first steps of researching the various mountains, to buying clothing and equipment, to a proper progression for taking on the various mountains.
+This site is maintained by Professional Mountain Guides at Mountain Professionals, the world’s premier guide service for climbing the Seven Summits and Skiing to the Poles.
+Taking into account twenty years of guiding clients on Seven Summits mountains, and drawing on the expert staff of Mountain Professionals, the advice on the site can be trusted as a definitive recommendation resource from first steps of researching the various mountains, to buying clothing and equipment, to a proper progression for taking on the various mountains.

 “Go where you feel most alive.”